shahriaribnealam/sia-drop/README.md

 # SIA-Drop
-SiaDrop - A P2P file transfer over local network.
+SIA Drop - A P2P file transfer over local network.
 No server, no upload, no account.
 Open the same URL on any device on your WiFi and share files directly via WebRTC.

 ## Credits / Acknowledgments
 This project is a heavily improved and customized version, built upon the core concept of the original [FileDrop](https://github.com/osama2kabdullah/FileDrop) by [osama2kabdullah](https://github.com/osama2kabdullah) repository.
 Thanks for the original implementation!